BogdanVidrean/mail-service/README.md

 and emails.
 Also check Spam folders because the Free Plan uses shared IP addresses not private ones, so it is possible to share the same IP address with a scammer who also uses SendGrid.
 2) The yahoo blocked all the incoming email so far (surprisingly I was able to send twice an email with an address from their domain).
 I recommend using Gmail, and also check the spam folder.
+I was also able to use Microsoft's Outlook.

 The process consists of the following steps:
 1. Start a new build (including running all tests available) after every push or merge in master branch.